Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Nikola Jokic included, hit the court versus the Phoenix Suns at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, square off versus the Phoenix Suns at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.

-Let's look at the prop bets available for Jokic, using stats and trends to make good predictions.
+If you'd like to place a bet on Jokic's props, we look at his available ones, providing some stats and trends, below.

 Nikola Jokic Prop Bets vs. the Suns